DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 Suppliers and local authorities should:

-* carry out research with potential users for the service, including people with access needs
+* carry out research with potential users for the service, including people with a range of accessbility needs
-* make sure people aren’t excluded from using the system because they lack digital skills or internet access (offline working) - appropriate digital support should be provided if necessary
+* make sure people are not excluded from using the system because they lack digital skills or internet access (offline working) - appropriate training and support should be provided if necessary
-* provide evidence of gathering and evaluating user feedback and release of appropriate updates
+* provide evidence of gathering and evaluating user feedback and release updates to continually improve the service

 ##Available guidance